Kent Smack: Balanced Scorecard

-During his time training as an oarsman, Kent ventured out to develop his professional career as well.
+During his time training as an oarsman, Kent ventured out to develop his professional career.
 Working with Robert S. Kaplan and David P. Norton, co-founders of ESM Software Group, Kent trained and consulted on the Balanced Scorecard methodology for over a decade, publishing multiple articles through the Harvard Business Review.
 Specializing in SaaS product development and earning an expert certification in business improvement consulting, Kent now supports development of software for Balanced Scorecard reporting in conjunction with strategic management.
 He is cited as is an innovator of strategy management software that maximizes the value of cloud computing applications to end users.
-Kent serves as Managing Director and President of ESM Software Group.
+Kent serves as managing director and President of ESM Software Group.